codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [x] Still adding the content in the Tech Doc project

 __Thoughts:__
-Tempted to get a picket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
+Tempted to get a ticket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
 It's on GraphQL and it would be the perfect opportunity to pratice GraphQL with React
-Also hecked her GraphQL course on LinkedIn
+Also checked her GraphQL course on LinkedIn
 As soon as I'm done with reviewing/ practicing React, GraphQL sounds so tempting.

 ## 20190326 - Day 67 (Tuesday)